2026 · Novus Stream Solutions (hub)About 12 min readNovus Stream Solutions

 Make it a rhythm, not a rescue

 The reason this method works without a PM is that it is light enough to run as a small, regular habit rather than a periodic emergency.
 Feedback accrues continuously, so the worst way to handle it is to let it pile up untouched until the backlog is overwhelming and then attempt a heroic triage that exhausts you and happens once.
 Far better to spend a short, fixed slot regularly — capturing into the list as feedback arrives, and re-clustering and re-sorting on a steady cadence — so the picture stays current and the decisions stay small.
-This is the same logic as the operating rhythm in /product-blog/a-weekly-operating-rhythm-for-solo-operators: a little, often, beats a lot, rarely.
+This is the same logic as the operating rhythm in A weekly operating rhythm for a solo operator: a little, often, beats a lot, rarely.

 Run this way, the method gives a small team most of what a product manager would provide — a coherent sense of what users actually need, a defensible decision about what to do next, and the discipline to decline well — without the headcount or the ceremony.
 The roadmap that comes out is not a grand document; it is a short, honest answer to “what next?”, refreshed often enough to stay true.
 That is enough.
 The goal was never to simulate a product organisation; it was to make sure the building is pointed at what matters, across every product, and a simple collect-cluster-weigh-decide loop does exactly that.